-A Look Into The Gaming Industry Featuring Types Of Video Games & Gaming Jobs
+A Look Into the Gaming Industry: Types of Video Games and Gaming Jobs

-The gaming industry is considered to be one of the most exciting industries in tech because of its importance to culture, entertainment and technological advancement.
-PC, console and mobile gaming companies are using the latest in tech to bring their games to the screens of more than two billion people all over the globe.
+The gaming industry is one of the most exciting industries in tech because of its importance to culture, entertainment and technological advancement.
+PC, console and mobile gaming companies are using the latest in tech to bring their games to the screens of more than three billion people.

 Gaming Industry Overview

-The gaming industry is arguably one of the most important and innovative sectors in tech today.
+The gaming industry, a current $200 billion behemoth, is arguably one of the most important and innovative sectors in tech today.
 Its importance to culture, social networking and entertainment cannot be understated.
-The term “entertainment industry” is no longer reserved for Hollywood and the movie industry because gaming is now providing one of the most immersive and awe-inspiring forms of entertainment to more than two billion people around the globe.
+The term “entertainment industry” is no longer reserved for Hollywood and the movie industry because gaming is now providing one of the most immersive and awe-inspiring forms of entertainment to more than three billion people around the globe.

 Picture your favorite sport.
 All sports, whether it’s soccer, basketball or baseball, have many things in common: passionate fans, sold-out stadiums, engaging commentators and world-class athletes.
-The same thing is true in the world of e-sports.
-E-sports athletes are essentially the Lebron James’s of their profession, but instead of dunking on opponents on a court, they’re outwitting, outmaneuvering and outplaying their opponents in virtual worlds.
+The same thing is true in the world of esports. esports athletes are essentially the Michael Jordans of their profession, but instead of dunking on opponents on a court, they’re outwitting, outmaneuvering and outplaying their opponents in virtual worlds.
 Thousands of screaming fans pack the arena to root on their teams who are sitting on stage clicking away for a chance at a title, while millions more watch online around the world.

-By 2020, e-sports is projected to have a viewership of more than 70 million people for a final.
-That’s more viewers than the NBA finals, NHL Stanley Cup finals or the World Series.
-With a growing fanbase that will rival any professional sport on earth, it’s no wonder that cultural icons and savvy investors, like basketball legend Michael Jordan, rapper Drake and Dallas Cowboys owner Jerry Jones, all own at least partial stakes in e-sports teams.
+By 2025, esports is projected to garner more than 640 million viewers worldwide, with about 318 million of those viewers specifically falling into the category of esports enthusiasts.
+With a growing fanbase that may rival any professional sport on earth, it’s no wonder that cultural icons and savvy investors, like basketball legend Michael Jordan, rapper Drake and Dallas Cowboys owner Jerry Jones, all own at least partial stakes in esports teams.

 The meteoric rise of the gaming industry is just getting started.
 Born from humble beginnings, today’s gaming sector is ready to take on any other in tech for the title of the most innovative industry.
 What makes gaming so special is that it’s not only immersive and entertaining, but it’s inclusive and expansive as well.
 There is a game and a way to play for almost every human, which makes gaming one of the most beloved industries in the world.

-PCs have had a meteoric rise in gameplay with more than 1.2 billion people using computers as their gaming tool of choice.
+PCs have had a meteoric rise in gameplay with almost 1.8 billion people using computers as their gaming tool of choice by the end of 2022.
 Gaming computers are all about efficiency.
 Gaming PCs have their own dedicated RAM space, GPUs and cooling systems that help to efficiently run games in real-time.
 These bulked-up computers can handle graphically demanding games and can even make it easier for streamers who need a reliable system to manage gaming at a high level and livestreaming their gameplay at the same time.
 Games like Fortnite, League of Legends and Minecraft have made gaming one of the most popular forms of entertainment in the world today.

 Quantum computing is a sector to look out for when it comes to gaming.
 Still in its infancy, quantum computing has the ability to completely upend the gaming industry (and world) as we know it.
 These computers dwarf anything that computers can do now, and this technology is primed to make an impact in the gaming industry.
 Because quantum computers have unfathomable amounts of power and information storage, they’re able to render the best graphics imaginable in real time.
 These computers also fix a huge problem currently plaguing the gaming industry; predictability.
 Who wants to play a game where they know exactly what happens?
 A quantum computer’s massive storage of algorithms could actually make gaming unpredictable and unique for each gamer.

 Augmented reality, on-the-other-hand, adds digital influences to real life.
-The best example of AR in gaming is “Pokemon Go.”
-Using a smartphone, Pokemon seekers are able to find and capture virtual Pokemon throughout their everyday lives in the real world.
-Gamers might come across a Pikachu in the park or even find a Wartorle on their walk to work.
+A popular example of AR in gaming is the mobile game Pokémon Go, in which smartphone cameras are used to find and capture virtual creatures in the real world.
+Gamers might come across a Pikachu in the park or even find a Wartortle on their walk to work.